abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 determination to see this and take it seriously.
 There is no worldly benefit to be gained from returning to the present.
 No one knows if we are in the present moment or not.
-No one will praise us for it, and we won't get any money for it—we don't get anything worldly out of it at all.
+No one will praise us for it, and we won't get any money for it---we don't get anything worldly out of it at all.
 But by continuing to return the mind to the present moment, we can eliminate having to bear the weight of the whole saṁsāric universe on our shoulders.
 No wonder coming back to the present is such a relief.